ljdursi/new-newsletter-page/index.md

   columns: 4
   title: Topics
   subtitle: Newsletter
-  description: Feedback from subscribers will greatly shape the topics we cover.
-Likely early topics will be about the following&#58;
+  description: Feedback from subscribers greatly shapes the topics we cover.
+Subscribe to learn more about...
   items:
     - icon: meeting
       title: Hiring